This post may contain affiliate links. Please see our disclosure policy.

 Extract the Juice

-Wash nectarines and remove pits.
-There’s no need to peel them—the skins contribute color and flavor to the juice.
+Wash the nectarines and remove the pits.
+There’s no need to peel them, since the skins add color and flavor to the juice.

 Crush the nectarines, working one layer at a time, until you have a chunky pulp.
 Place the crushed fruit in a large saucepan and add 1/2 cup water.

 Pour the cooked fruit and liquid into the cheesecloth.
 Tie the cloth closed and hang it so the juice can drip into the bowl below.
 Let it drip until dripping stops naturally, which usually takes several hours or overnight.
-You can press gently to extract a bit more juice, but aggressive squeezing will result in cloudy jelly.
+You can press gently to extract a bit more juice, but aggressive squeezing will make the jelly cloudy.

 Make the Jelly

 Pour 4 cups of nectarine juice into a large 6- or 8-quart saucepot.
-Add 1/2 cup bottled lemon juice and stir to combine.
+Add 2 Tbsp of lemon juice and stir to combine.

-Stir in the entire box of Sure-Jell pectin.
+Stir in the entire box of Sure-Jell pectin until it’s fully dissolved.

-Place the pot over high heat and bring the mixture to a full rolling boil—that’s a boil that doesn’t stop bubbling even when you stir it.
+Place the pot over high heat and bring the mixture to a full rolling boil, which is a boil that doesn’t stop bubbling even when you stir it.
 Stir constantly as it heats.

 Return the mixture to a full rolling boil and boil for exactly 1 minute, stirring constantly.
-Timing matters here—too little and the jelly won’t set properly; too long and it may become too firm.
+Timing matters here.
+Too little and the jelly won’t set properly, and too long and it can become too firm.

 Remove from heat immediately.
 Skim off any foam from the surface using a metal spoon.
 A little foam is normal and won’t affect quality, but removing it produces clearer jelly.